-If I feel that I can do it and that I will bring something to it, then I have the enthusiasm for it that I need.
+If I feel that I can do it and bring something to it, then I have the enthusiasm for it that I need.

-No so much at this age.
-I used to need a lot of direction and I was very fortunate with the directors that I had, such as Mike Nichols, Sidney Lumet, Robert Altman… I had excellent directors and mentors to guide me in the beginning of my career.
+Not so much at this age.
+I used to need a lot of direction, and I was very fortunate with the directors that I had, such as Mike Nichols, Sidney Lumet, Robert Altman… I had excellent directors and mentors to guide me in the beginning of my career.

 And Stanley Kramer was the one who cast you for the role?